This is the multi-page printable view of this section. Click here to print.

 Table.
 Docker Build Stage Input Items

-The resulting build pipeline script from the example is as follows.
+The build pipeline script generated as a result of the example is as follows.

 Example Script